zaapaa/meme_carver/readme.md

 ## Usage

-Download a release or clone the source from GitHub
+Download the source from GitHub, install requirements and run.

 The GUI interface offers a more user-friendly way to use the carver.
 It allows you to select a input gif file, adjust various settings, and generate an output file.